© Crown copyright 2020

 To protect you, your family, your friends and community, you should practise social distancing.
-This means maintaining a distance of at least 2 metres (or 3 steps or 3 big steps for younger children) between yourself and anyone who is not from your household or support bubble – indoors and outdoors.
-In some workplaces where social distancing is not possible, the 2 metres may be reduced to 1 metre if an employer has done a risk assessment and can provide mitigation so that you can work (or volunteer) safely.
+This means maintaining a distance of at least 2 metres (or 3 steps or 3 big steps for younger children) between yourself and anyone that you do not live with (your household) or support bubble – indoors and outdoors.

 This action will reduce your risk of catching COVID-19 and prevent the virus spreading to others you are with.

-- When asked, provide your contact details to a business so that you can be contacted as needed by the NHS Test and Trace programme.
+- when asked, provide your contact details to a business so that you can be contacted as needed by the NHS Test and Trace Service

 If you are under 18 and usually live across 2 families, because your parents or guardians live separately, you are allowed to move between both homes as you would normally do.
 If you do have symptoms of coronavirus, speak to your parents or guardians about staying in one home until you recover but both families should follow the isolation guidance for 14 days.